 A differentiated honors curriculum includes a wider range and greater depth of subject matter than that of the regular course.
 Emphasis will be placed on higher level and critical thinking skills, on creative, productive thinking, and on independent guided research.
-In the middle school program, these courses are offered in English, mathematics and science.
+In the middle school program, these courses are offered in English, mathematics, science, and social studies.
+Plano ISD provides an honors profile to assist families in determining proper placement for their student in advanced level courses in middle school.
 Please contact the school counselor for additional information.